YarnSpinnerTool/YarnSpinner/Documentation/YarnSpinner-Dialogue/Complex-Dialogue-Example.md

 ```
 >***Note:*** Remember, if we have `if visited("Ship") is true`, the order of the content of the ***'if then else'*** would need to be reversed to ensure the correct text is presented for when Player has previously visited Ship.

+We will now add in some dialogue that responds to whether we've interacted with another NPC, Sally.
+Sally's nodes will be contained within a seperate text file for ease of editing purposes.
+You can contain all Yar Dialogue nodes in the same file but you will find that it becomes increasingly difficult to maintain as your file grows longer, so we strongly encourage this separation of characters.

 ## Yarn Dialogue Files
 ### [Ship.yarn.txt](../../Unity/Assets/YarnSpinner/Examples/DemoAssets/Space/Ship.yarn.txt)
 ```